 She Bop is published by Jawbone press and is out now

-Video commentaries: 1st video: Memphis Minnie, ‘Ma Rainey’.
+Video commentary: Memphis Minnie, ‘Ma Rainey’.
 This video is sound only, and is the celebrated blues guitarist’s tribute to singer Ma Rainey.
 You can read the lyrics here.